MEV in Binance Builder: Empirical Results

 \subsection{Profits by Proposer (Fig.\ref{fig:validator_profit_combined})}

 We also examine how profits are split between builders and proposers.
-Fig.\ref{fig:chart1_validator_share_by_token} shows that \bd{48Club} distributes proposer payouts across tokens, with \texttt{WBNB} (including swapped flows) as the dominant contributor and substantial additional contributions from \texttt{USDT}, followed by smaller shares from \texttt{USD1} and \texttt{USDC}.
-In contrast, \bd{Blockrazor}’s proposer payouts are concentrated in \texttt{WBNB}-related flows, with negligible contributions from other native tokens.
+Fig.\ref{fig:chart1_validator_share_by_token} shows that \bd{48Club} distributes proposer payouts across tokens, with \texttt{WBNB} (including swapped flows) as the dominant contributor and \texttt{USDT} as a clear secondary component, followed by smaller shares from \texttt{USD1} and \texttt{USDC}.
+In contrast, \bd{Blockrazor}'s proposer payouts are dominated by \texttt{WBNB}, while others remain minor.